arrismo/nyctrains/README.md

 - For LIRR, adds `route_long_name` (from routes-lirr.txt) alongside every `route_id`
 - Unified endpoint: `/subway/{feed}/json` (see below for all supported feeds)
 - Ready for extension to other lines or custom endpoints
+- **Usable as a Python package:** import and use MTAClient or other utilities in your own code

 ## Supported Feeds
 - `ace` (A, C, E)